 1,000mph?
 Ultimate supercar for most audacious World Land Speed Record challenge yet

 If the notion of a car capable of 1,000mph seems abstract, even absurd, there are those who feel it may very well be feasible – and they have had sufficient support in cash and kind to indicate that a great many others share their belief.
-The man behind this audacious venture is Richard Noble, whose form in the speed-record arena has few equals.
-His car, BloodhoundSSC, is propelled not only by a jet engine but a rocket too, so there's no shortage of power.
+The man behind this audacious venture was Richard Noble, whose form in the speed-record arena has few equals.
+The car, named BloodhoundSSC, is propelled not only by a jet engine but a rocket too, so there's no shortage of power.

 Following delays that are commonplace in the speed-record game, the car turned its wheels in anger for the first time in October 2017.
 The somewhat unlikely setting was a runway at Cornwall Airport Newquay, a destination favoured by holidaymakers seeking the sunshine, surf and sandy beaches that this part of England is famous for.
 But it proved an ideal location for shake-down trials of the car that is surely the very last word in automotive oomph.